 World Geography / Climatology

-Cyclone is a narrow intense low pressure zone surrounded by high pressure zone.
-Winds converge into low pressure zone added by Coriolis force and
+disturbance.
+It is a narrow intense low pressure zone surrounded by high pressure zone.
+Winds converge into low pressure zone added by Coriolis force and hence

-hence become spiraling or gyratory in nature.
-That is why we have very heavy rainfall of higher intensity accompanied by lightning and thunder.
-These strong
+become spiraling or gyratory in nature.
+That is why, we will have very heavy cyclonic rainfall of higher intensity accompanied by lightning and thunder.
+These

-spiraling winds are referred to as Gales and these may reach up to 200 kmph.
+strong spiraling winds are referred to as Gales and their speed may reach up to 200 kmph.

 The approach of a Cyclone can be identified if there is (i) sudden and steep rise in temperature of surface area, (ii) sudden and abnormal decrease in

 pressure, (iii) sudden change in the wind direction (like W to E becomes E to W) and (iv) change in the cloud structure.

 There are mainly two types of cyclones, Tropical cyclones and Temperate cyclones

 - Tropical cyclones are called Hurricanes in Caribbean Sea area, Toofan or Chakrawat in Indian Ocean area, Typhoons in Japan Sea, China